jaridnft/inhabitent-camping-supply-co/README.md

 ## @TODO

-- Add 'Adventures' section to front page (this code can be found on code pushed on Aug 20, 2018)
-- Add 'Adventures' archive page (single page for 'Adventures' is already completed)
 - Widget-ize footer
 - Validate HTML on all pages (only did front-page.php)
 - Make entire website mobile responsive (desktop only at the moment)